rfo909/CFT/doc/Doc.md

 Check the Lib.Util object, which contains functions that create objects Encrypt and Decrypt.

 # List processing

-Lists are essential for all processing with CFT.

 Lists can be created manually using the global List() function.